microsoft/WinDbg-Samples/TargetComposition/SymBuilder/Readme.txt

 impossible (e.g.: having class X have a base class of Y...  and class Y having a base class of X...  or similar cyclic situations with fields).
 The creation of such may lead the debugger into a bad state (including things like stack overflows).

 //*************************************************
+// TESTING THE PLUG-IN
+//*************************************************

+The SymBuilderTests project contains a set of unit tests written in JavaScript and driven by a small C# test harness which utilizes the DbgX NuGET package to drive the debugger.
+As the JavaScript provider (JsProvider) is not currently available in a NuGET package, the test harness must be able to find and load a copy of JsProvider.dll.
+If you have a Windows 10 SDK install (with the debugger installed as part of the SDK), the harness will look there.
+If you have a Microsoft internal ring isntall of the debugger, the harness will look there as well.
+If neither of these is installed, the first argument to the test harness must be a path to an appropriate architecture debugger install from which to load the JavaScript provider.

+NOTE: The structure and harness for these tests is still somewhat in flux.

+The layout of the unit test project

+    - Program.cs - The test harness itself
+    - *.js       - Individual test suites that run with the harness

+The test harness will open each *.js file contained within the project.
+Each such file contains a header block giving directives to the harness.
+This block must come **BEFORE ANYTHING ELSE** other than an optional "use strict"; The header block contains a set of commands to the test harness structured as:

+// [Harness: <command>]

+Currently defined commands are:

+    - run <process> [<arguments>]...

+      Starts the debugger executing the given process with the given arguments

+Once the debugger engine has been spawned and all of the harness commands have been executed, the script is loaded and the initializeTests method is executed.
+This method returns an array of entries which are:

+    { Name: <name of the test>, Code: <code for the test> }

+Each test case in this array is executed one at a time with the results being displayed to console.
+Error messages will be displayed along with the line of code and which test case they occurred in.

+The unit tests are presently structured such that they can be easily debugged in a normal debugger installation OUTSIDE of the harness.
+A typical setup for debugging unit tests would be:

+    - Start the debugger which will load the plug-in and load/execute scripts (whether WinDbg Classic or WinDbg Preview)
+    - Start an outer debugger which will debug the plug-in and attach it to the inner debugger
+        - NOTE: For WinDbg Classic, attach to "windbg.exe"; for WinDbg Preview, attach to "EngHost.exe"
+    - In the inner debugger
+        - .load SymbolBuilderComposition.dll
+        - .scriptload <test> (e.g.: ".scriptload BasicTypeTests.js")
+        - dx @$tests = @$scriptContents.initializeTests()
+        - (OPTIONAL): Start the script debugger (e.g.: ".scriptdebug BasicTypeTests.js")
+        - (OPTIONAL): Set a script breakpoint on line N of the script (in script debugger: e.g.: bp 243:1)
+        - (OPTIONAL): Exit script debugger (in script debugger: q)
+    - In the outer debugger
+        - Set any breakpoints of interest
+    - In the inner debugger
+        - Invoke the test case (e.g.: "dx @$scriptContents.Test_NestedStructsWithAutoAlignment()")
+    - Do your debugging where necessary between the script debugger and the native debugger

+//*************************************************
 // FUTURE ENHANCEMENTS